Skip to content Skip to footer

 The council of the ABA Section of Legal Education and Admissions to the Bar also recently announced that it will be evaluating its Standard 205 policy, titled “Non‐Discrimination and Equality of Opportunity,” which requires that “[a] law school shall foster and maintain equality of opportunity for students, faculty, and staff, without discrimination or segregation on the basis of race, color, religion, national origin, gender, sexual orientation, age, or disability.”

-As we work to dispel the atmosphere of political despair, we ask that you contribute to our journalism.
-Over 80 percent of Truthout’s funding comes from small individual donations from our community of readers, and over a third of our total budget is supported by recurring monthly donors.
+Over 80 percent of Truthout‘s funding comes from small individual donations from our community of readers, and the remaining 20 percent comes from a handful of social justice-oriented foundations.
+Over a third of our total budget is supported by recurring monthly donors, many of whom give because they want to help us keep Truthout barrier-free for everyone.

-72 hours remain in our fundraiser, and you can help by giving today.
+You can help by giving today during our fundraiser.
+We have until midnight tonight to add 140 new monthly donors.
 Whether you can make a small monthly donation or a larger gift, Truthout only works with your support.